Deborah Kellaway - Counsellor, Coach and Supervisor

-If this sounds like you, you may find it beneficial to work through your problems and feelings with somebody who is qualified and experienced in being able to support you through these times.
-Whether the negative issues that you are facing in life now have arisen as a result of childhood experiences or something that you have experienced later on in life, I am able to offer a safe space and professional support for you to work through the issues that are preventing you from achieving the life you want to live.
-Through a safe and confidential, respectful and non-judgemental relationship we can explore the problems and issues you are facing and, as a warm and empathic counsellor, I will work with you to gain insight and understanding into your current situation that is preventing you from moving in a positive direction and help you to find new ways in making those positive steps to where you want to be.
+I offer a safe, confidential, non-judgemental space to work through the issues that are preventing you from achieving the life you desire.
+I will work with you to gain insight and understanding into your current situation that is preventing you from moving in a positive direction and help you to find ways in taking those positive steps to where you want to be.

 As a Registered Member of the British Association of Counselling and Psychotherapy (BACP number 728000), I follow their Ethical Framework for Good Practice.